wsandst/rdu/README.md

     -j, --threads: max amount of threads to use.
 Default is to use logical core count -C, --create-cache: Create a new cache file.
 This will be stored in /tmp/ by default, or in a user specified location -u, --use-cache: Use a created file cache.
 This will greatly speed up retrieving of disk usage, but this assumes that none of the files have changed since the cache creation, otherwise the results will be wrong!
-    -m, --min-size: The minimum size of a folder to display.
+    -t, --threshold: The minimum size of a folder to display.
 This can be in plain bytes, human readable or percentage.

 # Benchmarks
 The benchmarks have been performed with [Hyperfine](https://github.com/sharkdp/hyperfine).